 The left or right turn signal indicator blinks when you signal a lane change or turn.
-If an indicator does not blink or blinks rapidly, it usually means one of the turn signal bulbs is burned out (see pages 249 and 250).
+If an indicator does not blink or blinks rapidly, it usually means one of the turn signal bulbs is burned out (see page 293).
 Replace the bulb as soon as possible, since other drivers cannot see that you are signaling.